KeyWeeUsr/the-book-of-v/source/chapter-4-rpg.rst

 Each reference value for a |struct|_ will start as a ``nil`` which is a pointer that stores a value ``0`` and for that there is a checker in V - |isnil|_.

+Let's try to create and connect these places with code:

+.. include:: vsource/rpg-place-tree.txt